52 Homesteading Skills in One Year – Project #6: Learn to dry fruit and make your own dried apple rings

-Please tell me I’m not the only one…Have you ever excitedly gone to the store and bought yourself a shiny new kitchen gadget – and then – NEVER used it.
+Have you ever excitedly gone to the store and bought yourself a shiny new kitchen gadget and then NEVER used it.

-Why make your own apple chips?
+Why make your own dried apple rings?

-One of the reasons I always wanted to dry my own fruit is because of the added sulphites and sugar often found in pricey store bought versions.
+One of the reasons I always wanted to dry my own fruit is because of the added sulphites and sugar often found in pricey store-bought versions.
 You don’t have to worry about that when you make your own – and you’ll save money.

 This is the time to buy your apples in bulk and in season when they are cheapest.
 Once dehydrated, you can enjoy them at any time of the year for much less than what you’d pay in the off season.
 You could save even more in the future by planting your own apple tree this fall.

 Use an apple peeler to core, cut and remove the peel from your apples.
 I purchased mine years ago for $15.
 If you don’t have one, it is totally worth the money.
 You can even order one on Amazon.

 Dip each apple slice into lemon water to prevent the apples from browning.
 Simply mix 1/8 cup of lemon juice into two cups of water.

 Arrange the apple slices evenly on the drying trays.
 The apple slices will shrink so they can be touching slightly.
 Sprinkle the apple slices with your favourite seasoning.
 Turn them over and sprinkle again.
 I used a mix of 1 tsp cinnamon, 1/4 tsp nutmeg, 1/4 tsp allspice and a pinch of cloves.

 Plug in your machine and enjoy the delicious baked apple aroma.